»»»Home «««

 /*

-include command which recognises environmental variables
+include command which recognizes environmental variables

 */